rubiefawn/remedy/shimmer.md

 #### Incompetence

-When casting this spell without aptitude, your lips can be read normally.
+When casting this spell without aptitude, your lips can be read as if you were silently mouthing the words.

 #### Mastery